karloscarweber/donuts/README.md

 	- Alpine or Stimulus
 Asset pipeline:
 	- Vite?
+	- Maybe just rollup.js, which ironically is behind vite.

 # Application Goals:
 - Optionally allow your whole application to fit in a single file.
 So, Compact, yet clear syntax.